finos/FDC3-conformance-framework/terms-conditions/FDC3-Certified-Terms.md

 #### Use of the Certified FDC3 Marks and Participant FDC3 Combinations

-Use of the Certified FDC3 Marks and Participant FDC3 Combinations is only permitted for Participants who have satisfied the requirements of the Conformance Program; is only permitted in connection with its Qualifying Offerings; and is only permitted for the usage time periods specified above.
+Use of the Certified FDC3 Marks and Participant FDC3 Combinations is only permitted for Participants who have satisfied the requirements of the Conformance Program; and is only permitted in connection with its Qualifying Offerings.
 No other rights to use the Certified FDC3 Marks or the FDC3 Word Mark are permitted hereunder, except to the extent permitted under "fair use" or other applicable law.

 All use of the Certified FDC3 Marks and Participant FDC3 Combinations is subject to the LF Trademark Usage Guidelines, which are incorporated herein.